Safrotuss/ebook-to-pdf/README.md

 3. Click to set the bottom-right coordinate of the capture area
 4. Enter the total number of pages
 5. Enter the PDF file name
+6. Select save location (optional, default: Downloads folder)
-6. Adjust capture speed (default: 1000ms)
+7. Adjust capture speed (default: 500ms)
-7. Click "Create PDF" button
+8. Click "Create PDF" button
+9. When the app minimizes, click on the app you want to capture (capture starts automatically 1 second after clicking)

 ## Important Notes
-- The E-Book viewer must support page navigation using the right arrow key
+- The E-Book viewer must support page navigation using the right arrow key or Enter key
 - The capture area must not exceed the viewer boundaries
 - Large page counts may take considerable time
 - Do not perform other tasks during capture
 - For personal use only
+- The folder containing the PDF will open automatically when capture is complete

 ## System Requirements
 ### macOS
 - macOS 10.14 or later
 - Screen Recording permission required
+- Accessibility permission required (for keyboard input)

 ### Windows
 - Windows 10 or later
 - PowerShell 5.0 or later